 - Avoid turning on the gas.
 You have to stop using the gas.
 Methi roasts more bitterly when heated to a medium or high temperature.

-- Transfer them into blender jar and blend them into powder.
+- Transfer them into a blender jar and blend them into powder.

 - Melt 1/4 cup of ghee, then stir in the methi powder.
 Mix thoroughly, and keep it overnight This process helps in decreasing the bitterness of methi.

 - For three to four minutes, roast the poppy seeds in the pan.
-Turn off the gas when it starts to pop up like mustard and turns a golden colour
+Turn off the gas when it starts to pop up like mustard and turns a golden color

 - Take the poppy seeds out into a bowl.

 - On a medium fire, roast the dried coconut until it turns reddish.
 Put the roasted coconut in the blender jar and blend a few times.

 - Get 1/4 cup of ghee warm. gondh should be added to heated ghee a little at a time and cooked until it puffs up.
 After a minute or so, it will blow up really well.

 - Dispatch it into a dish.
 Transfer it to the blender jar and blend it once it has cooled off a bit.